 This is an excerpt from Dynamic Alignment Through Imagery 2nd Edition by Eric N. Franklin.

-Imagery Exercises for the Transverse Tarsal Joint
+Transverse Tarsal Joint

 The transverse tarsal joint (the midtarsal joint) is composed of the talonavicular and the calcaneocuboid articulations (figure 11.38).
 Together with the subtalar joint, the